emilymech/emilymech/content/publication/mech_kandhadai_federmeier_2022/index.md

 ---
-title: 'The last course of coarse coding\: Hemispheric similarities in associative and categorical semantic processing'
+title: 'The last course of coarse coding: Hemispheric similarities in associative and categorical semantic processing'

 # Authors